-HOW COULD I LET HER LIVE AFTER SHE TOOK ME DOWN TO A PLACE I DIDN'T KNOW WAS IN ME.
-WHEN CEE told me about Seeing a baby girl smile Well it was time to stop.
-Maybe that little girl wasn't pead to be born to her. maybe it was already dead.
-HOW COULD I LIKE MYSELF EVEN BE MYSELF IF I SURRENDERED TO THAT PLACE WHERE I UNZIP MY FLY AND LET HER TASTE ME RIGHT THEN AND AGAIN THE NEXT DAY AND THE NEXT AS LONG AS SHE CAME SCAVENGING.
+HOW COULD I LET HER LIVE AFTER SHE TOOK ME DOWN TO A PLACE I DIDN'T KNOW WAS IN ME?

+HOW COULD I LIKE MYSELF EVEN BE MYSELF IF I

+SURRENDERED TO THAT PLACE WHERE I UNZIP MY FLY AND LET

+HER TASTE ME RIGHT THEN AND THERE?

+AND AGAIN THE NEXT DAY AND THE NEXT AS LONG AS SHE CAME SCAVENGING.
 WHAT TYPE OF MAN IS THAT?

-AND WHAT TYPE OF MAN THINKS HE CAN EVER IN LIFE PAY THE PRICE OF THAT ORANGE?
+AND WHAT TYPE OF MAN THINKS HE CAN EVER IN LIFE

+PAY THE PRICE OF THAT ORANGE?

 THOUGHT YOU SHOULD KNOW.